Ngāi Tahu: World War era

 Over 270 individuals of Ngāi Tahu connection served during World War I, including some who fought with the New Zealand (Māori) Pioneer Battalion.
 A handful of notable servicemen included: Turu Rakerawa Hiroti, Hoani Parata, James William Tepene, and John Charles Tamanuiarangi Tikao, all of whom held the rank of captain.
 One soldier born of chiefly ranking was Private Hohepa Teihoka of Kaiapoi, who was nearly 19 years old when he arrived in Dardanelles in July 1915.

 George Henry West (Kāi Te Rakiāmoa) was the first pilot of Māori-descent to join the Royal New Zealand Air Force (RNZAF) in 1936.
 During a training flight on the night of 11 May 1939, his student accidentally undershot a landing exercise.
 West died of his injuries the following day.
 John Pohe was otherwise the first full-blooded Māori pilot to join the RNZAF in 1941.

-Turu Rakerewa Hiroti and John Charles Tamanuiarangi Tikao would go on to serve during World War II.
+Turu Rakerawa Hiroti and John Charles Tamanuiarangi Tikao would go on to serve during World War II.
 The former serving as a recruitment officer, and the latter serving as a captain with the Māori Battalion.
 Timaru William Joss also served with the United States Navy, in charge of a barge during the Normandy landings.